mesonbuild/meson/docs/markdown/Syntax.md

  - `length`, the size of the array
  - `contains`, returns `true` if the array contains the object given as argument, `false` otherwise
- - `get`, returns the object at the given index, negative indices count from the back of the array, indexing out of bounds is a fatal error
+ - `get`, returns the object at the given index, negative indices count from the back of the array, indexing out of bounds is a fatal error.
+Provided for backwards-compatibility, it is identical to array indexing.

 Function calls
 --